Termina1/crypt/README.md

 1. Embedded DB (boltdb)
 2. All static are compiled to binary

+Trying to keep dependencies to bare minimum, only use:

+1. google uuid library
+2. boltdb for storing secrets
+3. QR code library for qr code generation

 ## Installation

 You need to have go and make tools installed: